morristai/breadth.me/README.md

 # Roadmap

-- [ ] Add alerts based on defined conditions
+- [ ] Add alerts based on defined conditions.
-- [ ] Add more groups (e.g., Russell 2000) sector breadth.
+- [ ] Add more groups (e.g., Russell 2000) in sector breadth.

 # Feature Requests

-Please feel free to join the [Discord](https://discord.gg/v8xQvWCSuf) to provide your wishlist or discuss any ideas.
-Or simply create a GitHub issue [Here](https://github.com/morristai/breadth.me/issues).
+Please feel free to provide your wishlist or discuss any ideas by simply creating a GitHub issue [Here](https://github.com/morristai/breadth.me/issues).

 # Relative Indicators